-In the transformation editor you can apply, and preview various transformations, then click Insert to return to the Page Designer that will show your transformed asset.
-Unlike when using the media editor, your original asset remains unmodified.
+In the transformation editor you can apply, and preview various transformations, then click Insert to use this transformed asset as your media item.
+Unlike when using the Media Editor, your original asset remains unmodified.

 For more details, see Asset and transformation editing in the Digital Asset Management guide.

 You may also want to take a look at Cloudinary's five-chapter Guide to Building the Ultimate E-Commerce Website.
 The guide includes suggestions by e-commerce and technical experts on how to build a versatile marketplace by selecting automated e-commerce and CMS platforms that help you create, modify, and deploy adaptable user experiences.